Master of Science in Law

 To address the complex intellectual property, legal, and regulatory environment facing technology professionals and entrepreneurs, Northwestern Law School has established a Master of Science in Law (MSL) degree to provide focused, practical, business-centered legal training.
 Skills acquired in this program will allow professionals to communicate and interact across disciplines and professions, to recognize obstacles and risks, and to visualize opportunities for innovation and entrepreneurship.

 The MSL can be completed in nine months of full-time study or up to four years of part-time study.
-Applications for entry into the Fall 2015 class will be available in mid-September.
+Applications for entry into the Fall 2015 class are now available.

 The curriculum consists of courses designed specifically for MSL students, including a core of foundational classes in law: legal & regulatory process; contract law and design; risk, liability, and insurance; intellectual property fundamentals; business formation and structure; ethics; writing, presenting, and communicating.
 Building upon the core will be an array of specialized elective classes and experiential activities that cluster in three interrelated areas: patent and intellectual property design; business law and entrepreneurship; and regulatory analysis and strategy.
 Students may mix and match classes from the various areas of study or they may focus their studies in one particular area.
 The particular areas of study are described below, but please note that not all classes fit squarely into one of the particular areas; many subjects—such as innovation policy, deal-making, and digital environments—are truly at the intersection of these three areas.